The Old Atlanta:

-While Zone 4 is mostly located in the streets of the Southwest Atlanta ghetto, with areas like Ben Hill and Cascade Road, Zone 3 expands across the full and entire South Side.
-The likes of Dill Ave and Jack City of Pittsburg or the legendary areas of Cleveland Ave. and Summerhill, this Zone has at times been the middle ground of the city.
+While Zone 4 is mostly located in the streets of the Southwest Atlanta ghetto, in areas like Ben Hill and Cascade Road, Zone 3 expands across the entire South Side.
+The likes of Dill Ave and Pittsburg or the legendary areas of Cleveland Ave. and Summerhill, Zone 3 has at times been the middle ground of the city.

 The smallest of the zones is Zone 6.
 Zone 6 is home to the Edgewood, Kirkwood and East Atlanta neighborhoods.
-But the full East Side, which is DeKalb County, expands from Moreland to Wesley Chapel Road, which can probably be considered as the largest section of Atlanta.
+The East Side, which is DeKalb County, expands from Moreland to Wesley Chapel Road, which can probably be considered as the largest section of Atlanta.

 Years before, many would only acknowledge the West Side or the South Side.
 Since the rise of hip hop artist Gucci Mane, the most popular and well known side of Atlanta has become the East Side as the claim of Bouldercrest by Gucci Mane, Kirkwood by Future, or Edgewood by Duct Tape Entertainment has DeKalb County being one of the most notarized area.

 While there are a number of hoods throughout the Atlanta ghetto none played more of an important part of the day to day activities of the streets than the city’s former housing projects.
-From the West Side’s Bowen Homes to the South Side’s Jonesboro South to the East Side’s East Lake, the streets of Atlanta were centered in the over 30 housing projects, which have all become a memory due to their demolishing.
+From the West Side’s Bowen Homes to the South Side’s Jonesboro South to the East Side’s East Lake, the streets of Atlanta were centered in 30 plus housing projects, which have all become a memory due to their demolishing.

 With Atlanta growing, as seen with DeKalb County, the urban community and population has established itself further outside Atlanta’s inner city.
 Places that were once labeled as suburbs and communities for white families and/or the upper class has now become part of the streets of Atlanta, like sections of the North Side or the South Side’s Clayton County.